 large?
 What if we have the same infirmities on us as the world does because we are not any different than the

 sick as the first advent of the Lord was on their horizon?
-What if the church is running after all sorts of
+What if the church is running after all sorts of flesh and

-lost her way, especially on the political front, is a reflection of the condition of the church?
+especially on the political front, is a reflection of the condition of the church?
 What if the church has lost sight of

 the good news?
 There are many more questions that could be asked.
-I offer no answer to these
+I offer no answer to these questions, although

-To repeat what I wrote in the last issue: We need to judge the Body properly .
+To repeat what I wrote elsewhere: We need to judge the body properly .

 The good news is that healing is coming on an order that this sin-ravaged world has never seen before; we can be

 assured of this.
-But, it isn't going to come through a people that look like the world.
-It will come when Jesus
+But it isn't going to come through a people that look like the world.
+It will come when King Jesus

-comes with His many resurrected and transfigured sons of glory ─ the first fruits of His Body that are fully
+comes with His many resurrected and transfigured sons of glory—the first fruits of humanity that are fully

-conformed to His image ─ immortal, spiritual, celestial, and glorified.
-In that glorious day, the Kingdom of Christ will
+conformed to His image—immortal, spiritual, celestial, and glorified.
+In that glorious day, the kingdom of Christ will

 be manifested on the earth, and the nations will be healed through His kings and priests.
-Make ready the way
+Make ready the way of

 On either side of the river was the tree of life, bearing twelve kinds of fruit, yielding its fruit every month; and